-The Company's key management personnel consist of the Company's officers, directors and companies associated with them including Maher Global Exploration, a company controlled by Brian Maher, Chief Executive Officer.
+The Company's key management personnel consist of the Company's officers, directors and companies associated with them including the Maher Global Exploration, a company controlled by Brian Maher, Chief Executive Officer, and Malaspina Consultants Inc., a company in which Natasha Tsai, Chief Financial Officer, is an owner.

-Compensation includes salaries and professional fees paid to the President and Chief Executive Officer, the former Chief Financial Officer, a company in which the current CFO was an associate until July 31, 2018 and an owner thereafter, as well as amounts paid to directors.
+Compensation includes salaries and professional fees paid to the President and Chief Executive Officer, Malaspina Consultants Inc., and amounts paid to directors.

-Years ended September 30, 2020 2019
+As at September 30, 2021 2020

-Consulting fees, salaries and benefits \$371,326 \$530,482
+Consulting fees, salaries and benefits \$349,255 \$371,326

-Professional fees 91,650 22,463
+Professional fees 88,068 91,650

-Share based compensation - 71

-\$462,976 \$553,016
+\$437,323 \$462,976

-Accounts payable and accrued liabilities at September 30, 2020 includes \$594,478 (2019 - \$382,541) due to the CEO of the Company, the former CFO of the Company, and a company in which the current CFO was an associate until July 31, 2018 and an owner thereafter.
-The balances owing are non-interest bearing, payable on demand, and have no fixed repayment terms.
+Accounts payable and accrued liabilities at September 30, 2021 includes \$688,151 (2020 - \$594,478) due to Brian Maher, CEO and Malaspina Consultants Inc. The balances owing are non-interest bearing, payable on demand, and have no fixed repayment terms.
 Related party transactions are conducted in the normal course of business and are measured at the exchange amount, which is the amount of consideration established and agreed to by the parties.